madebits/madebits.github.io/r/linux-csman.md

 ### Using Containers

 `cryptsetup` requires names for devices and `csman.sh` follows same convention.
 The container names are prefixed with `csm-`.
 You can specify names in command and options either with `csm-` prefix, or without it.
 The name is used as part of mount folder.
 If you want to have a pre-known path to copy files consider specifying a name when opening the container using `-n name` option.
-If you specify no name, a random one one is generated and printed out by *open* command.
+If you specify no name, a random one is generated and printed out by *open* command.

 The open command is `open` or `o`: